 If the xDLMS context proposed by the client is acceptable for the server, then the response service primitive shall contain the Negotiated_xDLMS_Context parameter.
 It holds the elements of the negotiated xDLMS context, carried by the xDLMS InitiateResponse APDU, placed in the user-information field of the AARE APDU.
 If the xDLMS InitiateRequest APDU has been ciphered, the xDLMS InitiateResponse APDU shall be also ciphered the same way.

-The Negotiated_DLMS_Version_Number element holds the negotiated DLMS version number.
+The Negotiated_DLMS_Version_Number element holds the negotiated DLMS® version number.
 See 4.2.4.

 The Negotiated_DLMS_Conformance element holds the negotiated conformance block.
 See 7.3.1.